 Employee engagement is one of the top ingredients of productivity, work quality, and retention.
 But how do you engage them in our new hybrid work reality?

-I come from the world of physical retail where building a bond was more straightforward.
-We often celebrated wins with breakfast and champagne (yes, I’m French!) or by simply clapping our hands and making noise of joy.
+I come from the physical retail world, where bonding was more straightforward.
+We often celebrated wins with breakfast and champagne (yes, I'm French!) or simply clapping our hands and making noise of joy.

-We would also have lunch together every day, engaging in many informal discussions.
+We would also have lunch together daily, engaging in many informal discussions.

 Of course, it bonded us!
-I knew my colleagues’ dog names and their plumber problems, and I felt really close to many of them.
+I knew and felt close to many of my colleagues' dog names and plumber problems.

 Employee engagement is one of the primary drivers of productivity, work quality, and talent retention.
-When I joined Gorgias, where we have a globally distributed team, I wondered how you create the sense of belonging that drives that engagement
+Additionally, companies prioritizing employee engagement enjoy a substantial increase in profits, with up to 23% higher profit reported.
+When I joined Gorgias, where we have a globally distributed team, I wondered how you create the sense of belonging that drives that engagement.

 The ingredients for employee engagement